EXIF data and orientation

 remove EXIF data when images are published and distributed.
 Morevoer, images need to be rotated and correctly

 compressed for web pusblishing.
 To automatically perform all this tasks, you can easily take advantage from

-our bulk image compressor for web, and get perfectly optimized images for web with
+our export tool, and get perfectly optimized images for web.

 Start viewing metadata